qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 3. Define a pulse sequence parameterization to optimize over
 ------------------------------------------------------------

-We will optimize over a set of signals that are:
+We will optimize over signals that are:

 -  On resonance with piecewise constant envelopes,
 -  Envelopes bounded between :math:`[-1, 1]`,